Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 Interestingly, the gradient routing was reversed compared to structure quality: LoRA received healthy gradients (mean 0.8) while multimodal gradients were exactly zero.
 The task’s small dataset (849 samples) and the high zero-std fraction suggest it simply does not provide enough diversity of training signal for GRPO to gain traction.

-What This Means for Multimodal RL
+What This Might Mean for Multimodal RL

 What is Next